AshrafRah96/Machine-Learning-In-Project-Management/README.md

-# Machine Learning In Project Managment
+# Machine Learning In Project Management

 Am I performing as expected to reach my target date?
 By how many days am I over or under achieving?